What to expect in your first visit with an ND:

-Based on findings, your naturopathic doctor will work with you to develop a customized treatment plan and health management strategy.
+Based on findings, your naturopathic doctor will work with you during the appointment to develop a customized treatment plan and health management strategy.
 If necessary, your ND will refer you to and/or work collaboratively with other health care practitioners.

 Empowering You to Achieve Optimal Health